wp-plugins/fb-viral-downloader/readme.txt

 * Add shortcodes on the go from WP-Editor itself.
 * Customize each download links by filter and styling.
 * Block IP Address and Agents.
-* All download logs with all details are stored
+* All download logs with all details are stored.
+* All Download logs will be there in table format.
 * Ability to export download logs In CSV.
 * Ability to search intended data In download logs.
 * Ability to add categories and tags to posts.